eggy111/nix/README.md

 - ~~set up hypr* (shade, cursor, ... )~~
 - ~~my desktop configuration is not up to speed yet so get it up to speed)~~
 - ~~clean up the todo list (lol)~~
+- ~~finish modularizing the packages group~~ (tbh ill never be done with this, but it is good enough for now!)